Ivacy Champions Data Privacy Day 2021 | Best Tips To Stay Secure Online!

 Ivacy has been at the forefront of data privacy rights for internet users around the globe and has made sure the brand reflects this.
-Ivacy has over the years established itself as the go-to VPN for internet security and anonymity, all the while introducing new and innovative features for beginners and tech-savvy internet users alike.
-There is no better time to recognize these accomplishments than on Data Privacy Day 2019.
+Over the years, Ivacy VPN established itself as the go-to VPN for internet security and anonymity, all the while introducing new and innovative features for beginners and tech-savvy internet users alike.
+There is no better time to recognize these accomplishments than on Data Privacy Day 2021.

 What is Data Privacy Day?

 Data Privacy Day being an international effort focuses on creating awareness about respecting everyone’s privacy, safeguarding data online, and enabling trust.

 The Data Privacy Day campaign is officially led by the National Cyber Security Alliance and is advised by a distinguished committee of privacy professionals to ensure the campaign aligns with current privacy issues in a meaningful and thought-provoking way.

 The reason why Data Privacy Day takes place on the 28th of January because it commemorates the signing of the very first legal international treaty for data protection and privacy.

 As a cybersecurity company, Ivacy remains committed to a safer cyber-space and creating better awareness in that regard.

 The Need To Stay Secure Online In 2021

 Your data can be used in numerous ways, sometimes in ways you would not approve or expect.
 This makes it important for you to understand the value of your private and confidential information and how to manage said information when possible.
 Keeping this in mind, here are some ways you can manage your privacy online.

 Before purchasing any internet-enabled device, it is important to do your homework.
 Start with product reviews and identify any privacy or security concerns.
 Also, determine what security features the device has to offers or lacks in the first place.